Best Gifts for Campers

 Simple, classic design.
 Lightweight and portable.
 This is the espresso maker your coffee lover will love to unwrap this holiday season!
 Check out the GSI outdoors mini espresso set in this post by Teammember Jackie!
 Also available on Amazon.

-Stainless steel camping mugs from REI.
-Gift packed, vacuum insulated mugs with BPA-free sipping lid!
+We love these stainless steel camping mugs from REI.
+Vacuum insulated mugs with BPA-free sipping lid and great graphics!

 The Ultimate Technologies Biner Mugs are the perfect size for hot cocoa or a ladle full of steaming apple cider on a fall hike.
 Set of 4 ultralight stainless steel mugs.